deleriux/uring_dentls/README.md

 Its a good showcase to using both BPF tracing facilities on Linux and the newer IO_Uring subsystem.

 io_uring is a pretty revolutionary model on Linux for performing asyncronous work on Linux.
-It lets you batch various syscalls in a manner not possible before and attempt to make as much of the system calls as you can asyncronous.
+It lets you batch various syscalls in a manner not possible before and attempts to make as many of the system calls asyncronous.
+Many syscalls, particularly though pertaining to IO yield the CPU in the caller which may not be ideal if there exists other work that can be done immediately.

 # Purpose